 The investigation into the Wildcat acquisition was part of a major investigation into corruption in arms procurement in general in South Korea, carried out by a Joint Investigations Team (JIT) established in November 2014.
 By May 2015, the investigators had detained three field-grade naval officers on the suspicion that they had doctored the assessment report for the AW-159 back in late 2012.
 The purpose of the plot, then, was to give the AW-159 an advantage over the Sikorsky MH-60R.
 The investigation worked up the chain of command, arresting in June 2015 a rear admiral surnamed “Park,” who in turn revealed the involvement of retired admiral Choi Yoon-hee.

 Choi had been chief of naval operations during the course of the tender, and was identified by investigators in late 2015 as the key decision-maker in the conspiracy.
 After serving as chief of naval operations, Choi had become chairman of the Joint Chiefs of Staff of the ROK military; his term ended and he retired from the military shortly before his arrest.
-By the time the JIT had completed its work at the end of 2015, they had indicted 74 individuals for involvement in either the AW-159 scandal or for involvement in other corrupt tenders.
+By the time the JIT had completed its work at the end of 2015, it had indicted 74 individuals for involvement in either the AW-159 scandal or for involvement in other corrupt tenders.

 Kim Yang, a former minister for Patriots and Veterans Affairs, was also convicted for receiving bribes in exchange for exerting his influence to secure the tender for the AW-159.
 He was paid USD 1.22 million for his services to Finmeccanica, and was initially promised up to four times more in payments.
 Two other named bribe-takers include the president of the Agency for Defense Development Jung Hong-yong, and a researcher at the Korea Institute for Defense Analysis surnamed “Sim.”